 Southeastern is committed to protecting and respecting your privacy when you use our services

-London & Southeastern Railway Limited (Southeastern) is committed to protecting and respecting your privacy when you use our services.
+SE Trains Limited (SET) is committed to protecting and respecting your privacy when you use our services.

-- What personal data we collect from you when you use our website, apps, visit our stations, contact us or use our services, or WiFi;
+- What Personal Data we collect from you when you interact with us, such as when you use our website, apps, visit our stations, contact us or use our services, or Wi-Fi;

-- How we collect and use that information;
+- How we collect and use your Personal Data;

-- How you can contact us if you wish to exercise any of your rights in relation to the information or make a complaint.
+- How you can contact us if you wish to exercise any of your rights in relation to your Personal Data or wish make a complaint or inquiry in respect of our processing of your Personal Data

-We may collect and process information about you when you: buy tickets, travel on our services; visit our stations or car parks; use our website, apps or Wifi; buy a product from us or make a sales enquiry; contact Customer Relations, enter a competition or sign up to receive updates or marketing.
+We may collect and process your Personal Data when you buy tickets; travel on our trains; visit our stations or car parks; use our website, apps or Wi-fi service, respond to a survey or provide feedback; buy a product from us; make a sales enquiry; contact our Customer Relations, enter a competition or sign up to receive updates or marketing.

 We collect information such as your contact details, ticket purchases, stations visited (for example for charging the correct fares on smart cards), payment and refund details.
-We may require additional details for some services, such as your age for age restricted tickets.
-This information is generally provided by you.
+We may require additional details for some services, such as your age for age restricted tickets, or health and/or data about your accessibility needs in order to assist you with your travel and/or assist us in planning..
+This Personal Data is generally provided by you.

 - To provide you with the service - things like carrying out our obligations arising from any contracts such as selling tickets, and making and taking payments.
 We mostly rely on the legal ground of contractual performance to process your data.